 This site was developed to educate the public and professionals about mental health treatments that are backed by the strongest scientific support, and are most likely to work.
 Information presented is not meant to replace the advice of a health professional.
 It can serve as a starting point for discussions with a qualified clinical child psychologist or other health professional to find an evidence-based therapy.

 Information on the EffectiveChildTherapy.org website is intended for educational purposes only.
-The website is not meant to replace the advice a mental health professional has provided nor to serve as a substitute for mental health treatment.
+The website is not meant to replace the advice of a mental health professional nor serve as a substitute for mental health treatment.
 Do not use this information to self-diagnose or self-treat.

 SCCAP does not allow advertisements on EffectiveChildTherapy.org.
-Links are provided to other organizations that are dedicated to the shared mission of improving the mental health and well-being of children, adolescents and families.
-By clicking on the links you are leaving the EffectiveChildTherapy.org website.
+Links are provided to other organizations that are dedicated to the shared mission of improving the mental health and well-being of children, adolescents, and families.
+By clicking on the provided links to outside organizations you are leaving the EffectiveChildTherapy.org website.

-There are no known conflicts of interest between SCCAP and the content provided through the website.
+There are no known conflicts of interest between SCCAP and the content provided through this website.